Direct Current Fundamentals

 Basic principles of electricity and the laws and formulas used to solve electrical problems.
 Study includes the principles of magnetism and their relationship to direct current generators and motors and other electrical machinery.
 Laboratory work includes connecting equipment and instruments.
 5 Credits (4 Lecture - 3 Lab) Prerequisite(s): MTH005 or Placement by Examination.
 Fall Only.

 Principles of accident prevention in industry.
 Electrical safety procedures in all human activities; lifesaving techniques.
-2 Credits (2 Lecture - 0 Lab)
+2 Credits (2 Lecture)

 Construction Lab I - Residential

 Introduction to residential wiring, plans, specifications, and codes.
 Theory and lab assignments covering procedures for wiring basic lighting and receptacle circuits, installing special purpose circuits and switching circuits, and producing accurate wiring diagrams.
 Blueprint reading and the understanding and utilization of the National Electrical Code (NEC) are strongly emphasized in the course.
-5 Credits (3 Lecture - 6 Lab) Fall Only.
+5 Credits (3 Lecture - 6 Lab) Corequisite(s): ELT111 or RET111.
+Fall Only.

 Construction Lab II-Commercial